gushogg-blake/edita/readme.md

 ## Hacks

 Hacky stuff is marked with either a `// HACK` or `// PLATFORM` comment (for stuff that makes platform assumptions).

+### Dependencies

+- tree-sitter-prisma requires a different peer dep version for tree-sitter, but it seems to work. `--force` may be needed to install deps now.
+Lang packages aren't guaranteed to want the same versions so there's no way around this without forking them.